Which of the following may indicate a malicious code attack?

 Q: Is it worth hiring a security firm?

-A: If you handle sensitive data or run a critical service, a professional audit can uncover hidden vulnerabilities that DIY tools miss That's the part that actually makes a difference..
+A: If you handle sensitive data or run a critical service, a professional audit can uncover hidden vulnerabilities that DIY tools miss.

 Malicious code attacks are a reality, not a myth.
-Still, by learning the signs—unexpected resource spikes, odd file changes, unauthorized accounts—you can catch them early and keep your systems running smoothly.
-Stay vigilant, keep your tools updated, and remember: the best defense is awareness.
+By learning the signs—unexpected resource spikes, odd file changes, unauthorized accounts—you can catch them early and keep your systems running smoothly.
+Stay vigilant, keep your tools updated, and remember: the best defense is awareness Simple, but easy to overlook..

 5. Automate What You Can, But Keep a Human Eye on the Exceptions